Baozi926/DomLayer/README.md

 a moving div layer based on arcgis JavaScript api 4

-we also can put echarts into div to make this layer a echart layer. see the screenshot shown above.
+we can also put echart into div to make this layer a chart layer. see the screenshot shown above(using echarts).